jamesthetab/Kaggle/README.md

 # Kaggle

 A place to explore Kaggle.com machine learning challenges.
+To begin I reinterpret the tutorials online.

 1. I begin by expanding the Kaggle tutorial on how to use NumPy and CSV packages in "1.
 Titanic - NumPy and CSV packages.ipynb" - this makes a model based on "train.csv" and applies it to "test.csv".
 I output two predictions - a "1a.
 ModelBasedonGenderAlone.csv", and then a "1b.
 ModelBasedonGenderClass.csv"